ashelly/ACE_eval/OPTIMIZATION.md

-# plan to write about optimization testing here.

 ### Optimization

 The golfed evaluator `ace_eval_golf.c` takes up only 575 bytes of source code, by using many ugly tricks.
 But how does it do on speed?  `speed_test.c` creates 100 million random hands, then times how long to evaluate them.

 On my current machine *(Intel® Core™ i5-3320M CPU @ 2.60GHz × 4 running Ubuntu 12.04 with gcc
-v4.6.3-Target:x86_64-linux-gnu)* it runs about 23Mhps (Million hands /second).
+v4.6.3-Target:x86_64-linux-gnu)* it runs about **23Mhps** (Million hands /second).
 Not bad.
 That means it can run through all 133 million possible hands in under 6 seconds.
 But we should be able to do better.

 First, let's ungolf the names so they are human-readable, unpack the macros introduced soley for compression, and introduce a few temporary variables in place of ones reused in the interest of space.
 That's `ace_eval_base.c`.
 All further optimizations will work from here.
-Is it any faster?
-23.9Mhps.
+Is it any faster?  **23.9Mhps**.
 A 3% speedup, just by giving the compiler a little more wiggle room.

 Next, let's go to an age-old trick: unrolling the loops.  `ace_eval_unroll.c` unrolls the loops in the flush detector and the straight detector.
 It also returns directly after determining the hand type, instead of saving ther result,value cards,and kickers to the end.
-This gives only a minor bump, up to 25.1Mhps.
+This gives only a minor bump, up to **25.1Mhps**.
 Still it's a good idea.

 The flush detection was one of the hardest part to golf efficiently, and it still seems inefficient.
 Let's take a closer look at how it works.